 (*See ‘Resources’ at the bottom of the page.)

 Our climate posses many challenges to creating energy-efficient, long-lasting straw bale buildings.
-Battle Lake Design Group, Inc. has worked extensively with Habib John Gonzalez of Sustainable Works, Ltd of Nelson, B.C. since 2004 to fine tune straw bale construction for Alberta’s harsh and variable environment.
+Battle Lake Design Group, Inc. has worked extensively with Habib John Gonzalez of Sustainable Works since 2004 to fine tune straw bale construction for Alberta’s harsh and variable environment.
 Habib is considered on of the foremost experts on straw bale construction in Western Canada, and is a contract researcher for CMHC.
 Simplicity of construction, integration with standard foundation, framing methods, design, and assembly that provide superior protection from weather and moisture during the construction phase and for the completed building have been the areas of our focus.
 This has resulted in a high level of acceptance and approval within most jurisdictions and with building inspectors.

 Straw bale buildings can be divided into two main categories:

 - Non load bearing

 Load bearing buildings have a ‘top plate’ or box beam on top of a compressed straw bale wall.
 The roof or second storey is supported on this plate.

 Non load bearing buildings depend on a post and beam or ‘light frame’ construction for structural support and the straw bales are an infill or ‘wrap’ around the structure.

 Our preference is for non-load bearing straw bale buildings.
 They allow for the construction of the frame and roof before installing the straw bales which eliminate one of the biggest threats to the baling process – moisture.